-Whenever I’ve mentioned in conversations that my husband and I have lived and worked remotely from our RV, most people seem so bewildered.
+Whenever I’ve mentioned in conversations that my husband, Justin, and I live and work remotely from our RV, most people seem a bit bewildered.
 They ask us all kinds of logistical questions about how it works, from where we get internet and electricity to what our work setup looks like.
 So if you’re considering doing your job on the road and have similar burning questions, here’s everything you need to know about working from your RV.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.